 With the rise of flexible working, video calling and cloud storage, the home office is quickly becoming a must-have in new home builds and renovations.
 Everyone works in a different way, so how do you transform your box room or ‘cupboard under the stairs’ into a bespoke working space tailored specifically to your needs?

 1. Look to your ‘office-past’

 This is your opportunity to create the ideal working space, so it’s time to really think about what that means.
-Have you spent hours in an open plan office wishing you were shut away in your own space or is disturbance not an issue for you?
-Perhaps you’ve been staring at closed office blinds for years- would a view (if there is one) distract or inspire your work?
-Start by making a list of all the things you’ve liked and disliked about previous working environments- this will help shape the ideals for your new working space.
+Have you spent hours in an open plan office wishing you could be shut away in your own space or is disturbance not an issue for you?
+Perhaps you’ve been staring at closed office blinds for years – would a view (if there is one) distract or inspire your work?
+Start by making a list of all the things you’ve liked and disliked about previous working environments- this will help shape the ideas for your new working space.

 If all goes to plan, you’ll be spending a significant amount of time in your home office, and creating a room that is both a pleasant and practical space can be a tricky task.
 Consider drafting in some professional advice to make sure you get key aspects, such as the layout and lighting, right first time round.
 They’ll usually offer a different perspective and options you haven’t thought of, often helping you save money in the long term by ensuring you end up with a room you actually want to use every day!

 For more information on how Architect Your Home can help with your renovation project, fill in our contact us form and we’ll be in touch soon.